shubhsd/reactTask/README.md

 You will also see any lint errors in the console.

 ### `Important Note`
   Initially after login no data will be shown for new user.
 Data will populate after we add items manually once entering the dashboard.
+Also filters in the dashboard are only to fulfill UI purpose, no additional functionality is provided for them.

 ### `npm test`